Barandis/kessel/src/docs/parsers/many.md

 #### Parameters

-* `p` The parser to apply repeatedly until it fails.
+* `p`: The parser to apply repeatedly until it fails.

 #### Success